 This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Ready to spend the weekend of your dreams in the stunning UK city of Bath?
 Among other things, this British town is notable for its honey-colored Georgian architecture, Roman ruins, and fine dining.
-Its small size and incredible walkability make it the perfect place to escape London for a slow-paced, relaxing weekend.
+Bath’s small size and incredible walkability make it the perfect place to escape London for a slow-paced, relaxing weekend.

 Interestingly, Bath is the only city in the UK to be designated a UNESCO World Heritage site.
 That definitely makes it a must see!

 Being the first UK city I ever visited, I was swept off my feet upon arriving into Bath.
 If I had any doubts at the time, its distinctive architecture certainly let me know I was no longer in Ohio.
-However, it pains me to admit that my hubby and I didn’t exactly get it right on our first visit to Bath.

 Getting from London to Bath